planetlabs/planet-client-python/docs/cli/cli-orders.md

 ### STAC Metadata

-A relatively recent addition to Planet's orders delivery is the inclusion of [SpatioTemporal Asset Catalog](https://stacspec.org/en)
+A relatively recent addition to Planet’s orders delivery is the inclusion of [SpatioTemporal Asset Catalog](https://stacspec.org/en)
 (STAC) metadata in Orders.
 STAC metadata provides a more standard set of JSON fields that work with many GIS and geospatial [STAC-enabled tools](https://stacindex.org/ecosystem).
 The CLI `orders request` command currently requests
 STAC metadata by default, as the STAC files are small and often more useful than the default JSON metadata.